-In a recent Star Tribune article, three designers shared their opinions about designing kitchens.
+In a recent Star Tribune article, three designers shared their secrets and opinions about designing kitchens.
 For homeowners building new homes or planning a remodel, Michael Anschel, Lisa Peck, and Tan Nguyen offered valuable design ideas for reducing expenses, while also creating a well-designed space that will look good for years.

 Here is a summary of their advice:

 For the main elements of the kitchen choose warm and neutral colors to create a welcoming space.
 Accent with color in the kitchen’s smaller items, like the light fixtures, cabinet hardware, artwork, and displayed cookbooks.